Strong Money Australia is a blog about how to reach Financial Independence and Retire Early in Australia.

 As we continue transitioning into shares, we use some of the money to live on, while the dividend stream keeps building.

 I’m completely sold on long-term dividend focused investing.
-My favourite types of investments are low-cost diversified funds that I can hold forever and simply collect the growing income.
+My favourite types of investments are low-cost diversified funds that I can hold forever and simply collect income from.

 These days, we continue to live our simple and happy life.
-And lately we’ve even started doing some part-time work… because we want to, not because we have to.
+And lately we’ve even started doing some part-time work… because we want to, not because we have to, which is a great feeling.

-To get started on your own journey, simply head over to the Start Here page.
+If you’d like to start your own journey to Financial Independence, simply head to the Start Here page.

 And to get all my latest content as soon as it comes out, enter your email below, and we’ll talk soon 🙂